kyma-project/kyma/docs/kyma/docs/038-inst-knative.md

 ./run.sh --knative
 ```

-## Knative with a GKE cluster deployment from resources
+## Knative with a GKE cluster deployment from sources

 To install Kyma with Knative when deploying on a GKE cluster from sources, follow the instructions outlined in the **Install Kyma on a GKE cluster** installation guide.